Bayesian Unsupervised Disentanglement of Anatomy and Geometry for Deep Groupwise Image Registration: Conclusion and Discussion

 The intrinsic distance proposed in \cref{sec:intrinsic_distance} also has further implications.
 Developed based on the variational inference framework, the intrinsic distance is primarily intended to estimate the difference between structural representations of the common anatomy and the input images.
 Nevertheless, there could be alternative methods to calculate the average representation and the intrinsic distance.
 For instance, conventional label fusion methods for multi-atlas segmentation \cite{journal/tpami/wang2012,journal/tmi/agrawal2020,journal/media/audelan2022} could be used to estimate the average probability maps of the common anatomical representations, while the intrinsic metrics between probabilistic shapes could be improved by respecting the underlying manifold structure \cite{journal/ni/fletcher2009,conference/aistats/arvanitidis2021}.

 Furthermore, recent years have witnessed a growing academic interest in the field of interpretable or explainable artificial intelligence (XAI) \cite{journal/ai/gunning2019,journal/if/arrieta2020,journal/tnnls/tjoa2020,journal/tetci/zhang2021}.
 Our proposed model exhibits the local and active interpretability characterised by \cite{journal/tetci/zhang2021} in that the structural representations encoded by the network are deliberately devised to have visual semantics in a human-understandable fashion.
 The proposed registration module and the network architecture also demonstrate certain levels of algorithmic transparency \cite{journal/if/arrieta2020}.
 Indeed, the Demons algorithm for calculating the velocity fields is mathematically interpretable, as it depends linearly on the gradient and difference of structural representations.
-On the other hand, the decoder architecture is spatially decomposable, as the reconstruction of image intensities is determined locally by the anatomy at each independent location (owing to the use of convolutions with kernel size 1 isotropically), thus respecting the spatial equivariance in the imaging process \emph{w.r.t.} diffeomorphic transformations. \reva{}{One of the potential trade-offs or limitations of the proposed architecture is that the usage of convolutions with kernel size 1 in the decoders may provoke a tradeoff between the reconstruction fidelity and the equivariance constraint.
-Convolutions with kernel size 1 can satisfy the spatial equivariance constraint on the learnt imaging process.
-However, the lack of network parameters may also lead to suboptimal reconstruction, which can hinder the learning of the registration parameters.}{R1.3} Future studies could be addressed to represent the generative process of multi-modal images from the underlying common anatomy in a more compact and unified manner using techniques from, for example, normalising flows \cite{journal/tpami/kobyzev2020} that construct an invertible mapping between the observation and the latent variable.
+On the other hand, the decoder architecture is spatially decomposable, as the reconstruction of image intensities is determined locally by the anatomy at each independent location (owing to the use of convolutions with kernel size 1 isotropically), thus respecting the spatial equivariance in the imaging process \emph{w.r.t.} diffeomorphic transformations.
+One of the potential trade-offs or limitations of the proposed architecture is that the usage of convolutions with kernel size 1 in the decoders may provoke a trade-off between the reconstruction fidelity and the equivariance constraint. \revb{}{However, by sacrificing a small degree of reconstruction fidelity, we gain a significant improvement in the identifiability and accuracy of the geometric transformations.
+This is an example of how imposing a strong, domain-appropriate inductive bias can guide a learning system to a more robust and accurate solution for its primary task.}{R2.2} Future studies could be addressed to represent the generative process of multi-modal images from the underlying common anatomy in a more compact and unified manner using techniques from, for example, normalising flows \cite{journal/tpami/kobyzev2020} that construct an invertible mapping between the observation and the latent variable.